Zidane's incredible journey from Cannes to Cardiff

 "We always looked at that club because it was part of a very small division, but with great potential," Fakhri says.

-"Everyone always knew Cannes -- because Zidane and many great players -- and said that it had to get back to the first division, but we never succeeded in getting it back up."
+"Everyone always knew Cannes -- because of Zidane and many great players -- and said that it had to get back to the first division, but we never succeeded in getting it back up."

 The death of Fakhri's father made it difficult for him to manage the club's finances.
 After a ban from the French FA for failing to balance the team's books on time, Fakhri was forced to sell in 2014.